(336) 310-5516Tap to Call This Lawyer

 - J.D.
 (2018) | Law

-- Activities: Trial Team
+- AAJ Trial Team

 - University of North Carolina - Greensboro

 - B.A.
-(2014) | Political Science
+(2015) | Political Science & Government

-- Honors: Cum Laude, University Marshall
+- Honors: cum laude, University Marshall

 Professional Associations

-- President
+- Current

 - North Carolina State Bar